Highs Lows Ratio – 3 Simple Trading Strategies for Active Investors

-- the market is positive when the NH/NL ratio is biased to the upside.
+The market is positive when the NH/NL ratio is trending towards the upside.
 Ex: 400 new highs to 45 new lows

-- the market is negative when the NH/NL ratio is biased to the downside.
+A negative NH/NL ratio means the market is trending towards the downside.
 Ex: 40 new highs to 350 new lows

 The picture below shows the weekly number of new highs and new lows across the different exchanges, published by Barrons (click here to access).

-Applying this to the Nasdaq composite index you can see that the ratio if highs and lows coincides with the high in the index, thus implying that the stock markets are rallying on a broad participation of stocks.
+Applying this to the Nasdaq composite index you can see that the ratio of highs and lows coincide with the high in the index, thus implying the markets are rallying with broad participation.

-The record high percent is nothing but dividing the number of stocks making a 52-week high by the sum of all stocks making a 52-week high and a 52-week low.
+You calculate the record high percent by dividing the number of stocks making a 52-week high by the sum of all stocks making a 52-week high and a 52-week low.

 For example, if you look back at the previous data for Nasdaq, (403 NH and 36 NL), then the record high percent is 403/(403+36) which is 0.917 or 91.7%.

-The chart below shows the S&P500 stock chart with the SPX HI-LO indicator shown below.
-The indicator show the extremes, which when coinciding with the peaks and troughs in the index can be used as a powerful way to pick tops and bottoms.
+The chart below shows the S&P500 stock chart with the SPX HI-LO indicator.
+The indicator shows extremes, which coincide with the peaks and troughs in the index.

-Strategies to use the new high new low indicator
+Strategies to use the new highs lows indicator

-Here are three ways on how traders can use the new high new low indicator in their trading.
+Here are three ways traders can use the new high new low indicator.

 The chart below shows the SPX applied with the 10-day simple moving average with the new high new low indicator.
 In the region marked, you can see that the indicator is above 50, and this is later confirmed by price trading above the 10-day moving average.

 A reading between 50 and 75 is a fairly good indicator that the market sentiment is bullish and thus traders can buy into the rally.
-The bullish bias is even better when validated by other indicators such as the moving averages.
+The bullish bias is even stronger when other indicators such as moving averages validate the move.

-With the Donchian channel strategy, the trading rules as simple.
 Buy when price breaks out above the 20-period high and the new high new low indicator is above 90.
-This value can of course be adjusted to 80 and it up to the trader’s discretion.
+You can, of course, configure this value to fit your trading style.

 3. Divergence and moving average confirmation